 Agnieszka Baraszko, Project Manager and Recruitment Officer

-Agnieszka Baraszko works as Program and Recruitment Officer at Paideia.
-She is Paideia alumna (Lise Meitner fellow 2018/2019) and an active member at Gdansk Jewish Community.
+She is Paideia alumna and an active member of Stockholm and Gdansk Jewish Communities.
 She graduated from University of Warsaw, Jewish Open University in Warsaw and Autonomous University of Madrid.
-She holds MA’s in French and Spanish literature and language and specializes in poetry translation.
-She has been involved in creation and organization of ‘Los Encuentros’ project in Gdansk, aiming to bring the Sephardic culture closer to Polish audience.
+She holds an MA in Spanish literature and language and specializes in translation.

 Łukasz Górniok, Head of the One-Year Program and Director of Project-Incubator